Can Logistics Technology Really Improve Supply Chain Visibility?

 - are my ocean freight rates competitive?
 Do I need to benchmark?

-- how do I know if I and my team is doing a good job in supplier contract negotiations?
+- how do I know if I and my team are doing a good job in supplier contract negotiations?

 - how can I accurately set targets and report to management our strategy and progress in ocean freight purchasing?